Looking for the most up-to-date information on farms and food businesses in the Pioneer Valley?

 For Businesses and Institutional customers:

 At Sweet Morning Farm, LLC we raise a wide variety of vegetables, fruits, flowers, poultry, and pork.
-Most of what we grow is sold via CSA shares.
+Much of what we grow is sold via CSA shares and at several local farmers' markets.
 We also sell eggs, meat, vegetables year-round at the farm.
-Sign up for the "News and Extras" list to receive updates about the farm and our products.
+Sign up for our email list to receive updates about the farm and our products.
 We use organic and sustainable growing methods, practice no-till farming, and focus on growing heirloom varieties and heritage breeds.
 Our poultry and pork are raised on organic feed and pasture.

 Local Food Guide regularly updates the Local Food Guide.
 Let Local Food Guide know if something is inaccurate.